Client Certificates: A Technical Perspective

-If an RAO is given permission to issue client certificates, and the organization is configured for key escrow, the next time that RAO logs into the CMS, s/he will be prompted to initialize a database of encryption keys.
+If an RAO is given permission to issue client certificates, and the organization is configured for key escrow, the next time that RAO logs into the CM, s/he will be prompted to initialize a database of encryption keys.
 Upon doing so, a master decryption key will be issued to the RAO.
 The RAO should immediately take steps to secure the master decryption key.
 Failure to do so will render the key escrow feature useless.

 By all means protect your master decryption key!
 If the master key is compromised, the confidentiality of all encrypted data may likewise be compromised.
 If the master key is lost or stolen, you will lose the ability to recover individual decryption keys and may therefore be unable to decrypt previously encrypted data.
-Neither InCommon nor Comodo have access capabilities for these encrypted escrow databases.
+Neither InCommon nor Comodo have access to the encrypted escrow databases.
 The decryption key that the campus administrator takes possession of at the time of creation is the sole copy.
 No master key is the same as no key escrow at all!

-If the RAO does not initialize the database of encryption keys upon first login, s/he will be prompted to do so every time s/he logs into the CMS.
+If the RAO does not initialize the database of encryption keys upon first login, s/he will be prompted to do so every time s/he logs into the CM.
 If multiple RAOs are given permission to issue client certificates, all of them will be prompted to initialize the database of encryption keys.
 The first RAO that does so will be issued the master decryption key.